allthesignals/Glitch-Community/README.md

 - stylus files like `styles/style.styl` are compiled and served directly as `build/style.css`
 - Files in `public/` and `build/` are served directly
 - drag in `assets`, like images or music, to add them to your project
-- `src/curated/{home|pupdates}.json` contain homepage and pupdates content from our CMS
-  - See [cms.glitch.me](https://cms.glitch.me) for CMS documentation

 application models -> presenter -> DOM